05.360 Service Animals, Emotional Support Animals, and Pets

-The University of North Carolina Wilmington is open and accessible to individuals with disabilities and committed to providing those members of the University community equal access to programs, services, and physical facilities.
+The University of North Carolina Wilmington (“UNCW”) is open and accessible to individuals with disabilities and committed to providing those members of the University community equal access to programs, services, and physical facilities.
 It is acknowledged that some members of the University community with disabilities may require the use of Service or Emotional Support Animals while at UNCW.
-The presence of animals may, however, present health, safety, security and programmatic issues for all members of the University community.
-The purpose of this Policy is to provide the University community with guidelines for the use of Service Animals, Emotional Support Animals, and pets on campus.
-This Policy does not apply to (i) research animals regulated by the Institutional Animal Care and Use Committee (IACUC), (ii) fish kept in an aquarium less than 20 gallons in size, or (iii) any aquaria used for institutional, non-research purposes.
+The presence of animals may, however, present health, safety, security, and programmatic issues for all members of the University community.
+The purpose of this Policy is to provide the University community with guidelines for the use of Service Animals, Emotional Support Animals, and Pets on campus.

 Chancellor